Husky-Penguins/ReTok/README.md

 # ReTok

 ## Purpose
-Provide a platform for people to re-networking :sweat_smile:
+Provide a platform for people to re-networking :smile:

 ##